lemonsevens/lemonsevens-gruntworks/operations/TASK-MASTER/5_architecture-generator.md

 I have found in the context:
 ✓/✗ Vision Statement in [filename]
 ✓/✗ Requirements Document in [filename]
-✓/✗ Resource Plan in [filename]
-✓/✗ Resource Specifications in [directory/filenames or N/A]
+✓/✗ Resource Plan in `planning/resource-plan.md` (Used to identify granular project type) ✓/✗ Resource Specifications in [directory/filenames or N/A] ✓/✗ Methodology Document in [filename]
-✓/✗ Methodology Document in [filename]
+✓/✗ Risk Register in `planning/risk-register.md` (Optional context)
 ```
+[ACTION: Read `planning/resource-plan.md` to identify the GRANULAR project type selected in Phase 3.]

-[STOP - If any items are missing, ask user to provide them or complete previous steps]
+[STOP - If any items (especially Resource Plan) are missing, ask user to provide them or complete previous steps]

 [STEP 2] Scope Confirmation
 Present EXACTLY: